Dear listener ...

 WHAT ABOUT ALL THOSE LANGUAGES?

-There's still the time zone problem which is why we're using the afternoons; no point in doing it when part of the audience is asleep.
-There will be a jury, and in the evenings (UK time) the members will meet to discuss the plays heard that afternoon.
+There will be a jury, and in the evenings (UK time) the members will meet to discuss the plays heard that day.
 On the Friday afternoon, the jury will meet (online) and decisions will be made on which plays are worthy of the awards.
-There are three prizes: one for long plays, one for short plays, and there's the audience award.
-The jury decides the winners of the long and the short; the audience award is decided later by people voting online.
+There are four prizes: one for long plays, one for short plays, a new award for the best work by a young producer, and there's the audience award.
+The jury decides the winners of the awards, apart from the audience award, which is decided later by people voting online.

 We are in the process of arranging some extra events with external speakers involved in or knowledgeable about radio drama.